owid/etl/docs/architecture/structure.md

 upstream --> snapshot --> etl --> catalog[on-disk catalog]
 ```

-We secondly keep record all data dependencies in a directed graph or DAG (see YAML files from [`dag`](https://github.com/owid/etl/blob/master/dag/main.yml)), and forbid steps from using any data as input that isn't explicitly declared as a dependency.
+We secondly keep record all data dependencies in a directed graph or DAG (see: [`dag/main.yml`](https://github.com/owid/etl/blob/master/dag/main.yml)), and forbid steps from using any data as input that isn't explicitly declared as a dependency.
 This means that the result of any step is a pure function of its inputs.

 ### Checksums for safe caching